Topology-aware Serverless Function-Execution Scheduling: Conclusion

 \section{Conclusion}

-We introduced TAPP, a declarative language that provides DevOps with finer control on the scheduling of serverless functions.
-Being topology-aware, TAPP scripts can restrict the execution of functions within zones and help improve the performance (e.g., exploiting data or code locality properties), security, and resilience of serverless applications.
+We introduced \tapp, a declarative language that provides DevOps with finer control on the scheduling of serverless functions.
+Being topology-aware, \tapp scripts can restrict the execution of functions within zones and help improve the performance (e.g., exploiting data or code locality properties), security, and resilience of serverless applications.

-To validate our approach, we presented a prototype TAPP-based serverless platform, developed on top of OpenWhisk, and we used it to show that topology-aware scheduling is on par or outperforms hard-coded, vanilla OpenWhisk scheduling---e.g., tests that stress data locality gain considerable latency reductions.
+To validate our approach, we presented a prototype \tapp-based serverless platform, developed on top of OpenWhisk, and we used it to show that topology-aware scheduling is on par or outperforms hard-coded, vanilla OpenWhisk scheduling---e.g., tests that stress data locality gain considerable latency reductions.

-Future work includes applying TAPP on different platforms, e.g., OpenLambda, OpenFAAS, and Fission.
+Future work includes applying \tapp on different platforms, e.g., OpenLambda, OpenFAAS, and Fission.
 We plan to expand our range of tests: both to include other aspects of locality (e.g., sessions) and specific components of the platform (e.g., message queues, controllers) and new benchmarks for alternative platforms, to elicit the peculiarities of each implementation.
 Regarding tests, we remark the general need for more platform-agnostic and realistic suites, to obtain fairer and thorough comparisons.

-We also intend to formalise the semantics of TAPP, e.g., building on existing ``serverless calculi''~\cite{GGLMPZ19,JPBG19}.
+We also intend to formalise the semantics of \tapp, e.g., building on existing ``serverless calculi''~\cite{GGLMPZ19,JPBG19}.
 This is a stepping stone to mathematically reason on scheduling policies and formally prove they provide desirable guarantees.

-Finally, we would like to support DevOps in the optimization of their serverless applications by studying and experimenting with heuristics and AI-based mechanisms that profile applications and suggest optimal TAPP policies.
+Finally, we would like to support DevOps in the optimization of their serverless applications by studying and experimenting with heuristics and AI-based mechanisms that profile applications and suggest optimal \tapp policies.
+Similarly, extensions of \tapp could benefit from interactions with frameworks able to specify function compositions, e.g., Yussupov et al.~\cite{ysbl} recently introduced a method for modelling and deploying serverless function orchestrations which one could use to extract execution dependencies among functions and inform the synthesis of \tapp policies that optimise the overall execution of compositions.